https://gofund.me/9fa7359f7

 One of CGMUSA's longest-running programs is its international educational assistance program.
 Under this program, CGMUSA provided funds for the construction and equipping of school classrooms and the construction of dormitories.
 Through student sponsorships, CGMUSA has provided funds for orphans and other under-privileged students in Uganda, from elementary through university grade levels.
 Sponsorships have also been provided for Ugandan students enrolled in technical schools.
 CGMUSA recently entered into partnership with Transformed Communities International (TCI) a partnership which has seen TCI take the lead, in Uganda, in supporting the construction and equipping of school buildings.
 CGMUSA still maintains an active student sponsorship program to combine with with gospel outreach programs in Uganda.

-• Gaithersburg, Maryland, USA
+• Richmond, VA, USA

 If you wish to contact CGMUSA, please use the contact form here.
 Include your preferred method of contact and the hours that are most convenient for you to be contacted.
 The subject matter of your inquiry should also be included.
 THANK YOU.